the 74 odd Islands of the Whitsundays there are hundreds of anchorages

 Click here for the area chart (map)

 Watch the mainland disappear as you cruise across the glorious Whitsunday Passage to overnight at the fjord-like Nara Inlet.
 Nara is protected from all winds and is an excellent first night introduction to your vessel.
-Proceed into the anchorage, refer to map c10b on page 172 of your 100Magic Miles to reference entry to the inlet.
+Proceed into the anchorage, refering to the 100Magic Miles for entry to the inlet.
 Drop anchor and enjoy nature at its best as the sun sets on your first day.

-Nara Inlet a snug safe anchorage for first and last night bareboat charters.The location has significant Whitsunday historical interest, not only is this an aboriginal landmark but also renowned for the noteable vessels which have frequented the inlet over the years.
+Nara Inlet is a snug safe anchorage with significant Whitsunday historical interest.
+Not only is this an Aboriginal landmark but also renowned for the noteable vessels which have frequented the inlet over the years.